-FRN 1101 Introductory French I (3)

-Introduction to the French language and culture.

-FRN 1102 Introductory French II (3)

-Introduction to the French language and culture.
-Prerequisite: FRN 1101 or permission of instructor.

-FRN 2201 Intermediate French I (3)

-Reinforcement of fundamental skills, study of sophisticated language structures and reading of simple French prose and poetry.
-Prerequisite: FRN 1102 or permission of instructor.

-FRN 2202 Intermediate French II (3)

-Reinforcement of grammatical skills, reading of simple French prose and poetry, composition and conversation.
-Prerequisite: FRN 2201 or permission of instructor.

-FRN 3301 Advanced French I (3)

-Advanced-level reading, intensive work on composition, comprehensive treatment of French phonetics.
-Prerequisite: FRN 2202 or permission of instructor.

-FRN 3302 Advanced French II (3)

-Advanced-level reading, intensive work on composition, aural comprehension, and practical conversation facility.
-Prerequisite: FRN 2202 or permission of instructor.

-FRN 3303 French Culture and Civilization (3)

-A survey of the geography, history, cultural achievements, institutions and daily life of the French.
-Prerequisite: FRN 3301 or 3302 or permission of instructor.

-FRN 3310 French Culture on Location I (3-TBA)

-An in-depth presentation of French culture combining lectures, readings, films, audiotapes, discussions and intensive language practice on the Troy Campus with on-site visit to a Francophone environment.
+ional information, see Placement in Academic ntroductory French I (3) ntroduction to the French language and culture. ntroductory French II (3) ntroduction to the French language and culture. rerequisite: FRN 1101 or permission of nstructor. ntermediate French I (3) teinforcement of fundamental skills, study of ophisticated language structures and reading of imple French prose and poetry.
+Prerequisite: FRN 1102 or permission of nstructor. ntermediate French II (3) teinforcement of grammatical skills, reading of imple French prose and poetry, composition and onversation.
+Prerequisite: FRN 2201 or permission of nstructor.
+Trench Culture on Location I (3-TBA) an in-depth presentation of French culture ntroduction to the French language and culture. ntroductory French II (3) ntroduction to the French language and culture.
+Perequisite: FRN 1101 or permission of astructor. ntermediate French I (3) teinforcement of fundamental skills, study of ophisticated language structures and reading of imple French prose and poetry.
+Perequisite: FRN 1102 or permission of astructor. ntermediate French II (3) teinforcement of grammatical skills, reading of imple French prose and poetry, composition and onversation.
+Perequisite: FRN 2201 or permission of astructor.
+Ternech Culture on Location I (3-TBA) ntroduction to the French language and culture.
+Prerequisite: FRN 1101 or permission of istructor. ntermediate French I (3) teinforcement of fundamental skills, study of ophisticated language structures and reading of imple French prose and poetry.
+Prerequisite: FRN 1102 or permission of istructor. ntermediate French II (3) teinforcement of grammatical skills, reading of imple French prose and poetry, composition and onversation.
+Prerequisite: FRN 2201 or permission of istructor.
+Trench Culture on Location I (3-TBA) teinforcement of fundamental skills, study of ophisticated language structures and reading of imple French prose and poetry.
+Prerequisite: FRN 1102 or permission of astructor. ntermediate French II (3) teinforcement of grammatical skills, reading of imple French prose and poetry, composition and onversation.
+Prerequisite: FRN 2201 or permission of astructor.
+Trench Culture on Location I (3-TBA) teinforcement of grammatical skills, reading of imple French prose and poetry, composition and onversation.
+Prerequisite: FRN 2201 or permission of astructor.
+Prench Culture on Location I (3-TBA) ombining lectures, readings, films, audiotapes, iscussions and intensive language practice on the roy Campus with on-site visit to a Francophone nvironment.
 Prerequisite: Permission of instructor.

-FRN 3311 French Culture on Location II (3-TBA)

-An in-depth presentation of French culture combing lectures, readings, films, audiotapes, discussions and intensive language practice on the Troy Campus with on-site visit to a Francophone environment.
+Crench Culture on Location II (3-TBA) In in-depth presentation of French culture combing octures, readings, films, audiotapes, discussions and intensive language practice on the Troy Campus with on-site visit to a Francophone nvironment.
 Prerequisite: Permission of instructor.

-FRN 4401 French Literature I (3)

-French literature from the Middle Ages through the Revolution of 1789.
-Prerequisite: FRN 3301 or 3302 or permission of instructor.

-FRN 4402 French Literature II (3)

-French literature of the 19th and 20th centuries.
-Prerequisite: FRN 3301 or 3302 or permission of instructor.

-FRN 4491-92 Guided Independent Research (1 to 3 credit hours per course per semester)

-Additional information is indexed under Independent Study and Research.

-FRN 4493-94 Guided Independent Study (1 to 3 credit hours per course per semester)

-Additional information is indexed under Independent Study and Research.
+Guided Independent Research (1 to 3 credit ours per course per semester) Additional information is indexed under independent Study and Research.
+Guided Independent Study (1 to 3 credit hours er course per semester) diditional information is indexed under independent Study and Research.

-SURVEYING AND GEOMATICS SCIENCES COURSES (GEM)
+COURSES (GEM) GEM 1100